-What Is the Advantage of Buying the DIA ETF?
+Advantages of Buying the DIA ETF

 It only takes one transaction to gain exposure.
 You don’t have take make multiple bids or offers in order to hit your target price.
 And each transaction is complete, unlike a basket which can go unfilled.
-And less transactions does not only make investing easier, but it helps with keep transaction costs and brokerage fees under control.
+And fewer transactions does not only make investing easier, but it helps with keep transaction costs and brokerage fees under control.

-Are There Disadvantages to Buying the Diamonds ETF?
+Disadvantages to Buying the Diamonds ETF

-While you are buying an asset that emulates the DIJA index, you are not truly buying the index.
+While you are buying an asset that emulates the DJIA index, you are not truly buying the index.
 There is a direct correlation not an exact correlation, so there can be some tracking error.
-However, isn’t the point of buying the DIJA index a way to emulate the stock market as a whole?
+However, isn’t the point of buying the DJIA index a way to emulate the stock market as a whole?
 So the DIA can also be considered a similar asset to the index; a way to gain exposure to the market.

-What's in the DIA ETF?
+What's in the DIA ETF

 As for the sector allocation, industrial metals is the current largest sector represented in the ETF, followed by the hardware and energy sectors.
 And media and software are two of the smaller industries in the fund.

 You’ve definitely heard of a lot of the stocks in the fund.
-Johnson and Johnson (JNJ), McDonalds (MCD), Coca Cola (KO), Exxon Mobil (XOM), and other popular companies as well.
+Johnson and Johnson (JNJ), McDonald's (MCD), Coca-Cola (KO), Exxon Mobil (XOM), and other popular companies as well.

-Should I Invest in the Diamonds ETF?
+Investing in the Diamonds ETF

-There is no answer to this question as every investment should be based on a case-by-case basis.
-However, what I can say is that the DIA is a good way to gain exposure to the market and DIJA index if that’s your goal.
+There is no answer to whether or not you should invest in the Diamonds ETF as every investment should be based on a case-by-case basis.
+However, what I can say is that the DIA is a good way to gain exposure to the market and DJIA index if that’s your goal.
 It’s always important to conduct thorough research before making any investing decision, but from there the decision is yours.
 Who knows, maybe the DIA is that diamond-in-the-rough investment you are looking for.